-Will AI and robots going to take over our jobs?
+Will AI and robots take over our jobs?

 Can a company remain stable with a constantly changing workforce?